TeamGloomy/TeamGloomy.github.io/pages/mydoc/STM32F4/Fly_CDYv3/fly_cdyv3_screen_12864.md

 {% include important.html content="When using a 12864 screen, remove the two jumpers that were added to update the ESP32 firmware." %}

 {% include important.html content="Using a 12864 screen removes the option to update the WiFi firmware using RRF and also removes the use of the TFT header." %}

+{% include important.html content="The Fly-CDYv3 can't be used with a single wire screen such as the Ender 3, without a custom wiring harness, due to one of the encoder pins always being tied low" %}

 <ul id="profileTabs" class="nav nav-tabs">
     <li class="active"><a class="noCrossRef" href="#reprap" data-toggle="tab">RepRapDiscount Full Graphic Smart Controller</a></li>